Abstracts

 Poster presentation:

-Presenting in-person at the conference venue, Sheraton Grand Bangalore Hotel at Brigade Gateway, Bangalore, India.
-In-person presenters will print an A0 (1189 mm high x 841 mm wide) size poster to display in the poster gallery and must be in attendance at their poster at a specific time to discuss with interested attendees.
+Presenters will print an A0 (1189 mm high x 841 mm wide) size poster to display in the poster gallery and must be in attendance at their poster at a specific time to discuss with interested attendees.
+Presenting in-person at the University of Hong Kong.

 Spotlight Posters: